- Click here to view Aircraft Rates & Colors.

 - Click here for Howard Wolvington's presentation on the 2021 avionics upgrade to 2365C.

 |C172SP||2000||97PD||KRNT||53||883.45||KAP 140 Dual||GTN650||IN/OUT|

 |C24R||1981||38566||KPAE||57||931.25||S-Tec 50||GNS430W GTN750||IN/OUT|

 Training in a flight simulator offers excellent benefits to both experienced flyers and pilots in training.
 Situations and scenarios that would be impossible mid-flight are commonplace in a simulator!

 Simulated flight allows a pilot to fly anytime and in any weather without putting personal safety at risk and allows scenarios that would be dangerous in an airplane to be viewed as good training instead.
 This provides invaluable experience to pilots that is directly applicable to real-world scenarios.
 In a simulator, pilots are able to practice situations like difficult approaches or technical landings multiple times without using extra fuel or time, and without the high risk of real flight.
 There is even a practical benefit – sim flight saves aircraft from the wear and tear of extended training flight!
-All in all, simulated flight contributes to a safer and better-trained pilot and offers valuable experience that would otherwise be difficult to obtain.
+All in all, simulated flight contributes to a safer and better-trained pilot and offers a valuable experience that would otherwise be difficult to obtain.

 The BEFA Redbird Flight Simulator currently supports:

-- C172, Standard analog with KLN94 and G1000 avionics.
+- C172 with G1000 avionics.

-- Cirrus Avidyne glass panel
+- Cirrus SR-20 with Avidyne glass panel